Kohnert posets and polynomials of northeast diagrams: Ranked posets

-We claim that $D_5$ satisfies the conditions described in Lemma \ref{lem:chump}(a) and, thus, that $\mathcal{P}(D_0)$ is not ranked.
-In particular, choose cells $x_1, x_2',$ and $x_3'$ in that order in $D_5$ to be those described in condition (i) of the lemma.
+We claim that $D_5$ satisfies the conditions (a)(i) through (a)(iv) of Lemma \ref{lem:chmp}(a), choosing cells $x_1, x_2'$, and $x_3'$ of $D_5$ (in that order) to be those described in condition (i) of the lemma.
 By our second set of moves, $D_5$ satisfies condition (ii) of the lemma.
 By our second, third, and final sets of moves, $D_5$ satisfies condition (iii) of the lemma.
 Finally, by our first set of moves and the hypothesis of this case, $D_5$ satisfies condition (iv) of the lemma.
+Then in this case, $\mathcal{P}(D_0)$ is not ranked.